-When a GCM IV is used for decryption, the responsibility for the IV generation lies with the party that performs the AES-GCM encryption therefore there is no restriction on the IV generation.
+When a GCM IV is used for decryption, the responsibility for the IV generation lies with the party that performs the AES-GCM encryption.

-The nonce_explicit part of the IV does not exhaust the maximum number of possible values for a given session key.
-The design of the IPSec protocol ensures that the nonce_explicit, or counter portion, of the IV will not exhaust all of its possible values.
+The nonce\explicit part of the IV does not exhaust the maximum number of possible values for a given session key.
+The design of the IPSec protocol ensures that the nonce\explicit, or counter portion, of the IV will not exhaust all of its possible values.